How to watch Notre Dame vs Marshall on Saturday; NBC, Peacock - Inside the Irish | NBC Sports

-The Notre Dame Irish open the Marcus Freeman Era in South Bend against the Marshall Thundering Herd on Saturday, Sept.
-10. The first-year head coach will become the 17th coach to lead the Irish out of the tunnel at Notre Dame Stadium, following in the proverbial footsteps of Knute Rockne in 1930.
+The Notre Dame Irish open the Marcus Freeman Era in South Bend against the Marshall Thundering Herd tomorrow.
+The first-year head coach will become the 17th coach to lead the Irish out of the tunnel at Notre Dame Stadium, following in the proverbial footsteps of Knute Rockne in 1930.

 Live coverage on NBC begins at 2:30 ET, also available on NBC’s streaming app, Peacock.
 See below for additional information and how to watch or stream the Notre Dame vs Marshall game.